openedx/event-routing-backends/docs/decisions/0006-versioning-of-event-transformers.rst

 --------
 #.
 Versions of event transformers will be maintained and emitted as part of xAPI and Caliper events.

 #.
-The "transformer version" will be a concatenation of the name of the transformer ("event-routing-backends"), an @ symbol, and the version of the event-routing-backends package used to generate the event.
+The "transformer version" will be a concatenation of the name of the transformer ("event-routing-backends"), an @ symbol, and the symantic version of the event-routing-backends package used to generate the event.

 #.
-This combined version "event-routing-backends@v(X.Y)" can be found in ``context [ extensions [ transformerVersion ] ]`` for xAPI statement and in ``extensions [ transformerVersion ]`` for Caliper event.
+This combined version "event-routing-backends@v(X.Y)" can be found in ``context [ extensions [ https://w3id.org/xapi/openedx/extension/transformer-version ] ]`` for xAPI statement and in ``extensions [ transformerVersion ]`` for Caliper event.

 #.
-Transformer version number will be defined by two non-negative integers X and Y representing major and minor version respectively in the form: X.Y.
+Transformer version number will be the semantic version of the event-routing-backends package.

 #.
-Major version (X) will be incremented when:
+The event-routing-backends major version will be incremented when:

    #.
 Transformer is changed due to update in original specification (xAPI or Caliper).